-8. You will be sad to realize that happy hour basically doesn't exist here.
+8. You will be sad to realize that happy hour and "bottomless" drink specials are illegal here.
 (At least there are some sweet food happy hours and oyster happy hours.)

-9. You will furnish your apartment during Allston Christmas, the period in early September when thousands of students move in and discarded freebies are found on every corner.
+9. You will furnish your apartment during Allston Christmas, the period from late August to early September when everyone's lease is up and people moving discard freebies on every street corner.

 10. You will go to Market Basket to stock-up on cheap groceries and household goods.

 11. You will drink your body weight in Dunkin's and learn that "a regular" coffee means something entirely different here compared to the rest of the country.

 12. You will walk a mile in sub-freezing temperatures when one of the T lines goes down.

 13. You will go to Quincy Market once and then never again.

 14. You will be sworn enemies with anyone who keeps their backpack on while riding the T during rush hour.

 15. You will become fussy about your Guinness pours.

 16. You will develop a healthy fear of the squirrels on the Boston Common.